PMFlow/ScientificMisconduct/1_Song&Jiang_OklahomaStateUniversity/Song&Jiang_fabricated_IC_Paper2/README.md

 These figures present solutions at the final time  having a similar appearance to the initial state.
 The reason is that the water content is not updated at the end of each time step, resulting in a wrong iterative scheme which fails to converge.

 The results given by the two codes are identical.
-However, while Figs. 1a and 2a correspond to a cross-section at y=1.7, Figs 1b and 2b are FABRICATED by taking a cross section at y=0.7 in 'DRW_Ref_27.m'.
+However, while Figs. 1a and 2a correspond to a cross-section at y=1.7, Figs 1b and 2b are FABRICATED by taking the cross section at y=0.7 in 'DRW_Ref_27.m'.
 #
 Thus, the comparison of the GRW and DRW approaches is FALSIFIED.